 He has worked with Pro Tools since the mid 90s growing up with it when it was 4 tracks on a good day with a following wind!
 He has been recording, editing and mixing documentaries, comedy and drama for both radio and TV as well as doing the occasional music project.

-Regular readers of Sound on Sound will also be familiar with Mike’s Pro Tools column and Mike is also known as "Mr RX It" providing training and tips & tricks on iZotope's RX software and is becoming "Mr Loudness" with his popular loudness training resources.
+Mike is known as "Mr RX It" providing training and tips & tricks on iZotope's RX software and is also known as "Mr Loudness" with his popular loudness training resources.